ShamimRabby/eth-vanity-crystalsea/README.md

 ```
 ---
 ## Installation
+1. ChromeDriver Setup

+2. Download ChromeDriver, matching your Chrome browser version.
+(I hve provided link to download on above)

+3. Place ChromeDriver in the same directory as the script or specify the path in the code.

-1. Clone the repository:
+4. Clone the repository:
 ```
 git clone https://github.com/ShamimRabby/eth-vanity-crystalsea.git
 ```

+File Preparation

+1. Referral Links: Create a file eth_addresses_and_refs.txt with referral links in the format:

+ETH Address: <address> | Referral Link: https://crystalsea.org/?refer=<code>

+2. ETH Addresses: If you plan to use existing addresses, add them to ETH_Address.txt.

+---
+## Usage
-2. Navigate to the project directory:
+1. Navigate to the project directory:
 ```
 cd eth-vanity-crystalsea
 ```
-3. Download and install Chrome WebDriver:

-Visit the Chrome WebDriver download page and download the version that matches your Chrome browser.
-(I have provided links to download on above.)

-4. Update the chrome_driver_path:
-Open the script and set the 'chrome_driver_path' variable to the location of your downloaded Chrome WebDriver.
----
-## Usage
-1. Run the script:
+2. Run the script:
 ```
 python eth_submitter.py
 ```
-2. Choose an option from the menu:
+3. Choose an option from the menu:

 Option 1: Generate 50 referrals per link from eth_addresses_and_refs.txt.
 Option 2: Generate referrals from ETH addresses listed in ETH_Address.txt.